MillenniumDB/MillenniumDB/README.md

 Executing a Query
 --------------------------------------------------------------------------------
-go to http://localhost:4321/ to see the web interface (available while running the server).
+Go to http://localhost:4321/ to see the web interface (available while running the server).

 Also we provide a script to make queries using the console: